-These are some some logo design tips every logo designer should know
+These are some logo design tips every logo designer should know

-There’s a lot that goes into professional logo design, and designing a high-quality logo that will help a business reach their marketing objectives is certainly no easy task.
-In order to succeed as a professional logo designer, you will need to make use of all the tips and tricks that you have at your disposal.
+There’s a lot that goes into a professional logo design, and designing a high-quality logo that will help a business reach their marketing objectives is certainly no easy task.
+To succeed as a professional logo designer, you will need to make use of all the tips and tricks that you have at your disposal.

 Thankfully, there are a number of tried and true design tips that have the ability to take your logo designs to the next level.
 If you are looking for a quick way to improve the quality of the logo designs that you produce, check out these ten logo design tips that every logo designer should know.

 1) Use Colors to Convey Meaning and Elicit Emotional Responses